 The Hologic® Discovery-C / QDR Bone Density (DEXA) system is the gold standard in bone density health.
 It allows for scan analysis of the spine, hip and forearm determining the bone density of our patients.
 The Hologic® DEXA scanner allows the healthcare provider to visualize unknown fractures in the spine using an Instant Vertebral Analysis (IVA).
 It is a painless exam that instantly produces a report for diagnostic interpretation.
 The provider can see the patient as soon as the exam is completed.
 A DEXA scan is a safe non-invasive exam that is done in the comfort of our office.
 It uses a low dose of radiation to produce accurate results.
 This simple test can detect the beginning of bone loss as well as advanced cases of osteoporosis.
 Hologic® DEXA scan is the first step toward healthier bones for the future.

-The Canon CXDI-50G/Digital Radiography system is linked to a Sectra PACS workstation and images may be viewed in the exam room with the physicians.
-A single Digital Flat Panel Image Detector is used to capture an image immediately and displayed for review on a monitor within 3 seconds.
+The Canon CXDI-50G/D and VIVIX VX Vue Digital Radiography systems are linked to a Sectra PACS workstation and images may be viewed in the exam room with the physicians.
+A single Digital Flat Panel Image Detector is used to capture an image immediately and displayed for review on a monitor within seconds.

 The PACS stores, displays and transmits all types of digital (computerized) medical images – MRI, CT, DEXA, ultrasound, and now conventional x-rays.